nokey-54/FFmpeg-livestream-docker/README.md

 8. Enjoy your livestream!

 ## TODO

+### General
+- Add support for more streaming platforms (e.g., Twitch, Facebook)
+- Add Health Check Endpoint for Docker Compose

+### Guides
+- Add a extended single stream guide
+- Add a Docker guide for Windows and Mac users
-- Add a solution to host multiple streams with the current code
+- Add a multiple stream guide
 - Extend README with more detailed instructions and examples
-- Optimize with `.env` file for lower internet upload rates
-- Add a Docker guide for Windows and Mac users
-- Add support for more streaming platforms (e.g., Twitch, Facebook)
-- Implement a user-friendly web interface for managing streams

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request or open an issue to discuss new features or improvements.